 Your Complete Guide to Last Mile Logistics

-While last mile logistics was pioneered by delivery giants like UPS and FedEx decades ago, recent years have seen an explosion in their their activities as even the smallest of mom-and-pop stores have taken to online sales channels.
-According to a deep-dive market assessment by RationalStat, the 2023 valuation of the Global Last Mile Delivery Market stands at US$ 79.9 billion, with a projected substantial Compound Annual Growth Rate (CAGR) exceeding 8.1% during the forecast span from 2023 to 2030.
+While last mile logistics was pioneered by delivery giants like UPS and FedEx decades ago, recent years have seen an explosion in their their activities as even the smallest mom-and-pop stores have embraced online sales channels.
+According to a deep-dive market assessment by RationalStat, the 2023 valuation of the Global Last Mile Delivery Market stands at staggering US$ 79.9 billion!

-In this guide, we’ll take a closer look at what exactly Last Mile Logistics is, why it’s so important in the context of the wider supply chain and for your business, and some of its key components.
-We’ll also take a look at some of the key technological advancements that have changed the last mile landscape in recent years.
+In this guide, we’ll take a closer look at the last mile and some of the key technological advancements that have changed the last mile landscape in recent years.

 What is Last Mile Logistics?